eduardoavila1m/GIT_Cheat_Sheet/README.md

 ### Branch to Origin

     git branch -M main

+### Create a new repository in the Github website

+When creating the repository in github first navigate to your github account in a web browser.
+Make sure to choose a proper name with no space character, is better to use underscore.
+Check the sharing properties (eg. private, public), the type of Licence to release the code and other specifications provided in the repository creation wizard.
+Once the new repository has been created.
+Copy the link.

 ### Add Origin Path

     git remote add origin <Path to repository https://github.com/....>